MCL Tear Mapaville, MO

 Diagnosing an MCL Tear in Mapaville, MO

-Diagnosing an MCL tear usually requires a physical exam and may involve imaging tests like MRI or X-ray to determine the injury’s extent.
-At Axes Physical Therapy, we provide complimentary injury screenings in Mapaville, MO.
+Diagnosing an MCL tear often includes a physical exam and possibly MRI or X-ray imaging to determine the injury’s extent.
+At Axes Physical Therapy, we offer free injury screenings in Mapaville, MO.
 With Direct Access Physical Therapy, you can get evaluated and start your recovery without the need for a physician’s referral.

 Treatment Options in Mapaville, MO for MCL Tears